radixdlt/node-runner/node-runner-cli/vagrant/Readme.md

 Purpose of using Vagrant is to bring up the machine quickly on the local machine for quick testing.

+Prerequisites
+####
+You will need to [install VirtualBox](https://www.virtualbox.org/wiki/Downloads) before you can use the Vagrant VM setup.

 Usage
 ####
 Run below command to bring the up the VM described in vagarantfile